jtpaasch/envfile/README.md

 ----------------

-If you use the `-i` or `--interactive` flag, `envfile` will ask you about each variable before it loads it into the environment:
+If you use the `-i` or `--interactive` flag, `envfile` will ask you about each variable before it loads it into the environment.
+For example, if you do this:

     $ source envfile --interactive .env

+`envfile` will ask about each value from `.env` in turn:

+    $ Enter a new value for FOO (was a):
+    $ Enter a new value for BAR (was b):

-At each prompt, you can either just hit `Enter` to accept the current value, or you can type in a new value.
+At each prompt, enter a new value, or hit `Enter` to make it empty.

 Output